TusharAgarwaal/Soccer-Python622/README.md

 • Economic Details: Value, Wage, and Contract Details.

 This diverse dataset provides a solid foundation for analysis and machine learning models.

+FIFA21.ipynb contains the main code, while sdp.py is the code to show Dynamic plot using _Shiny for Python_.